 - Child matters

-How to end a civil partnership or same-sex marriage
+How can I end a civil partnership or same-sex marriage?

-Civil partnerships are ended using the same process as a divorce, the main difference being that the term for the process is dissolution.
+Civil partnerships are ended using the same process as a divorce.
+The main difference is that the term for the first is dissolution.

 - Parties have been partners for a minimum of a year

-- There has been an irretrievable breakdown of the relationship
+- There has been an irretrievable breakdown in the relationship.

-A dissolution or divorce could be sought where there is:
+A dissolution or divorce can be sought when one of the following is present:

 - Two years’ separation with the consent of the other party